jerome-rdlv/xgetpress/README.md

  */
 ```

-With the given example, your theme name, URI, author name and author URI will be extracted as translatable string and be added to the `.pot` file.
+With the given example, your theme name, URI, author name and author URI will be extracted as translatable strings and added to the `.pot` file.

 ```POT
 #.
 Author of the theme